 For fire and medical emergency needs, the Town of Rolesville is serviced by the Rolesville Rural Fire Department (919-556-2064).
-This agency is operated separately from the Town of Rolesville government.
+This agency is operated separately from the Town of Rolesville government; plans are underway to unify these services under the Town organization in 2024 (see more information below).

 The Rolesville Rural Fire Department receives funding for its operations from the Town of Rolesville and Wake County.